 Ministry of Justice Consultation & Response

+In 2014 UKAP participated in a consultation process for the Ministry of Justice, providing our response to their specific consultation questions.
 For details of UKAP’s advice, please click here to view the PDF.

 Transforming Youth Custody - government response to the consultation - Friday 17th January 2014